-Born October 20, 1955, in New York City, Whitehouse graduated from Yale University and the University of Virginia School of Law.
-Before entering the Senate, he served as U.S. Attorney for Rhode Island and later as the state’s Attorney General, developing a reputation as an aggressive prosecutor and institutional watchdog.
+Born October 20, 1955, in New York City, Whitehouse graduated from Yale University (BA) and the University of Virginia School of Law (JD).
+Before the Senate, he served as U.S. Attorney for Rhode Island (1994–1998) and later as Rhode Island’s Attorney General (1999–2003), where he developed a reputation as a prosecutor-minded institutional enforcer.

 Progressive